EmbraceLife/id3-by-examples/README.md

 **Lessons learnt**
 1. the better I understand previous work, the more confident I am to tackle new problems
 2. If there is no need to read or watch my work again and again, then I should not make them in the first place
+3. notes and videos as specific and short as possible